3.13.1. Rules for drawing rapid transit objects

 - 220.127.116.11.2.
 Lines of LRT systems

-Tram lines are drawn in accordance with the rules for mapping conventional tram lines (see Section 18.104.22.168.
+- When drawn as Tram lines, follow the same mapping rules as with the regular tram lines (see section 18.104.22.168.
 Rules of drawing tram line sections):

 - 22.214.171.124.3.
 Stations and stops

 Draw stations and stops within LRT systems as rapid transit stations.
 Put the placemark directly on the rapid transit line in the approximate geographical center of the station.
 See also Section 126.96.36.199.
 Rules for drawing rapid transit stations.